Frequently Asked Questions

 The session time starts once the actual massage starts, and the massage will last the whole scheduled time.
-If stretching, or other clothed modality is going to be used, that will count towards your massage time (the time you take getting dressed will NOT take away time).
+If stretching or other clothed modalities are part of the session, that will count towards your massage time (the time you take getting dressed will NOT take away time).
 Simple home exercise demonstration will NOT count towards your massage time.

-During the massage, the therapist will use the pressure that feels appropriate, and will check in with you to see if you'd like more or less pressure.
-If AT ANY TIME you'd like more or less pressure, please tell us as this is an easy adjustment most of the time.
+During the massage, I will use the pressure that feels appropriate, and will check in with you to see if you'd like more or less pressure.
+If AT ANY TIME you'd like more or less pressure, please tell me as this is an easy adjustment most of the time.
 If it hurts and feels good at the same time, that is okay.
 If it just hurts, and your body is telling you to stop, then we need to stop.
 Otherwise, all the muscles in the area will go into guard mode to protect you, and the massage will do NO good.
 For deeper modalities, 'hurts so good' is the pain level you want to aim for.
 A variety of techniques will be used - if a particular technique is uncomfortable, please say something and another one can usually achieve the same results.

 The draping/covering, will be pulled back to reveal only the body part being working on.
 If you'd like your arms or feet to be uncovered the whole time, that is fine.
 The body parts typically worked on during a full body massage are: back, neck, shoulders, arms, hands, scalp/face, glutes (through the blanket unless discussed beforehand), legs, knees, and feet.
 If there are any areas that you would not like massaged, this can be communicated during the consultation.
 There are certain conditions that abdominal massage may be appropriate for.
-If you think you may be helped by abdominal massage, please let us know - this is not traditionally included in a standard massage.
+If you think you may be helped by abdominal massage, please let me know - this is not traditionally included in a standard massage.
 Other parts of the body will not be touched.